ygidtu/trackplot/docs/command_line_usage.md

                                   (optional), - 4th column is color of input files (optional) - 5th column is exon_id
                                   for sorting the reads (optional).
+    --m6a TEXT                    Sashimi.py will load location information from the given tags and  then highlight the RNA m6a modification cite at individual reads.
+    --polya TEXT                  Sashimi.py will load length of poly(A) from the given tags and  then visualize the poly(A) part at end of each individual reads.
+    --rs TEXT                     Sashimi.py will load real strand information of each reads from the given tags and  the strand information is necessary for
+                                  visualizing poly(A) part.
     --del-ratio-ignore FLOAT RANGE
                                   Ignore the deletion gap in nanopore or pacbio reads. if a deletion region was